 - Initial Landing page – URL of the page on your website where the visitor landed the very first time

-- Number of visits – The number of times the visitor came to your website before filling your form
+- Number of visits – The number of times a visitor came to your website before filling your form

-All of this information is saved in a cookie.
-So it doesn’t matter if a visitor navigates to different pages on your website before filling your form.
-This information is added to the lead form in all the cases.
+All of this information is saved in a cookie so it doesn’t matter if a visitor navigates to different pages on your website before filling your form.
+This information is added to the lead form in all cases.

 As you can see, this subscriber initially came to Terminus from Google (Initial Referrer) and then later from Quora by clicking on a UTM tagged URL.
-I also know the exact question (Last Referrer) they saw on Quora.
-The visitor converted on their second visit (Visits).
+I also know the exact question (Last Referrer) they saw on Quora and that the visitor converted on their second visit (Visits).
 Additionally, I know they initially landed on a blog post (Landing Page) on Terminus.

 The visitor was probably searching for some UTM related information on Google and landed on Terminus.
-They then went to Quora looking for similar information.
-They again found Terminus mentioned there, came back to Terminus blog and converted.
-Now I know that the combination of SEO and answering Quora questions is working.
-And I know this without getting lost in multi-attribution reports.
+Then they then went to Quora looking for similar information.
+Again, they found that Terminus was mentioned there, came back to Terminus blog and converted.
+Now I know that the combination of SEO and answering Quora questions is working without getting lost in multi-attribution reports.

 I’m sure you can use this information in various innovative ways and get some unique insights about your leads.